+Why make a will and what can it do?
 Dying without leaving a will, or leaving an invalid one, is to die intestate.
-Dying intestate means property left (the estate) is distributed according to the intestacy law.
+Dying intestate means property left by the deceased, their estate, is distributed according to the intestacy law.
 The intestacy law has been prescribed by legislation as the ‘default’ rules to apply in these circumstances.
 The problem is that the intestacy formula for distribution may not produce the desired outcome.

 A will is a testamentary document, often referred to by lawyers as an ‘instrument’, setting out what a person intends to have happen to their property, (real and personal), and other matters, when they die.